maiar99/Depi-Final-Project/README.md

 ## Project Description

 In today's digital age, social media platforms like Twitter play a significant role in shaping public opinion and influencing market trends.
-This project aims to investigate the relationship between Twitter sentiment and stock price movements, specifically focusing on how public sentiment can be leveraged to predict stock prices.
+This project aims to investigate the relationship between Twitter sentiment and stock price prediction, specifically focusing on how public sentiment can be leveraged to predict stock prices.

 ### Motivation